By Jenna Shaw

 Like Gelatin, Gum Arabic can be used as a binder/stabiliser and is used in candy, soft drink syrups and edible glitter.
 You can find out more information about Gum Arabic here.

-Check out this great video from our friends at the iamgf test kitchen for a comparison between Guar Gum and Xanthan Gum and watch how each of the gums react when mixed in water.
+Check out this great video from our friends at the iamgf test kitchen for a comparison between Guar Gum and Xanthan Gum.
+Watch closely as they show how each of the gums react when mixed in water.

 Xanthan Gum Substitute Summary

 Xanthan gum is safe to use unless you have a known allergy.
 For people who experience an allergic sensitivity to corn, soy or wheat you will likely want to purchase a replacement for xanthan gum from the list above.
 Allergic reactions can produce severe symptoms, if you do notice swelling or a rash developing please talk to your doctor or health professional.